-If you’re new to the gym and want to start reaping the benefits of muscle building for your metabolic health and overall well-being, you’ve come to the right place!
-We recently shared an article on the importance of upper body training, with a chest and shoulder workout for beginners.
+If you're new to the gym and want to start reaping the benefits of muscle-building for your metabolic health and overall well-being, you've come to the right place!
+We recently shared an article on the importance of upper body training for beginners with a chest and shoulder workout.

-In this article, we’ll explain the importance of building muscle plus some of the best exercises for beginners to build glute and hamstring strength.
+Read on to see why building muscle is essential, plus find the best exercises for beginners to build glute and hamstring strength.

 What Does Muscle Mass Do For Your Health?

-Lower body exercise, like any other type of strength training, can help you build muscle.
-Muscle helps to boost your metabolic rate, as it is more metabolically active and burns more calories at rest than adipose tissue, or fat stores.
+Like any other type of strength training, a lower-body workout routine can help you build muscle.
+Muscles are more metabolically active and burn more calories at rest than adipose tissue or fat stores, helping to boost your metabolic rate.

-Weight training and muscle building are shown in research to provide support for your musculoskeletal system.
-This is because muscle can support healthy bone density and strengthen your ligaments, which may help to decrease your risk of injury.
+Research has shown that weight training and muscle building support the musculoskeletal system.
+Muscle can support healthy bone density and strengthen ligaments, which may help decrease the risk of injury.

-But, the process of increasing muscle mass can go beyond the physical benefits.
-It has also been shown to improve your physical self-concept, or how you view your physical fitness and body, and your self-esteem.
-Some research also suggests that building muscle can boost cognitive function.
+However, increasing muscle mass can have other benefits.
+It has been shown to improve physical self-concept, how you view your physical fitness and body, and self-esteem.
+Some research also suggests that building muscle can boost cognitive function and help with mental health and stress issues.

 Muscle Groups in the Lower Body